-Use of CCS capability of Network Slice quota management to dynamically grant additional NS_quota of "Nb of Reg UEs", to go beyond the NSACF configured "max Nb of Reg UEs", based on charging criteria.
+Use of CCS capability of Network Slice quota management to dynamically grant additional NS_quota of "Nb of Reg UEs", to go beyond the NSACF configured "max Nb of Reg UEs" (with CCS determined "NS Reg UEs Quota limit"), based on charging criteria.

 Cons:

-Not possible to apply specific rate and costs for different ranges of "Nb of Reg UEs" (before the NSACF configured "max Nb of Reg UEs" is reached).
+Not possible to apply specific rate and costs for different ranges of "Nb of Reg UEs" (before the NSACF configured "NSACF max Nb of Reg UEs" is reached).

+Not possible to control NS_quota of "Nb of Reg UEs" below the configured "NSACF max Nb of Reg UEs".

-Allowing to go beyond "max Nb of Reg UEs", could lead to network performance issues due to unsufficient deployed capacity.
+Allowing to go beyond "NSACF max Nb of Reg UEs", could lead to network performance issues due to unsufficient deployed capacity.

 Solutions #1.2 and #1.4 partially solves Key issue#1: